HDRUK/fma-dataloads/README.md

 EMAIL_SENDER=<<email address to use as sender>> EMAIL_ADMIN=<<email address to send error notification to>>

-A path to authorised GCP service account credentials must also be in the environment (e.g., GOOGLE_APPLICATION_CREDENTIALS)
+A path to an authorised GCP service account credentials must also be in the environment (e.g., GOOGLE_APPLICATION_CREDENTIALS) when running locally
 ```

 ### Run

-This ETL script is triggered by a HTTP request (for example, from Cloud Scheduler).
-This request triggers the ingestion script and returns a 204 - no content status.
+The ETL ingestion procedure is triggered by a HTTP request (for example, from Cloud Scheduler).
+This request triggers the ingestion process and returns a 200 - OK status to acknowledge receipt of the request.

 To run this application: